jenkinsci/blueocean-plugin/README.md

 way i.e you will not want to have to publish changes after every change (or use relative `package.json` paths) and then run `npm install`.

-At the moment, the most sane way of doing that is to simply use `npm link` and change watches to trigger rebundling where necessary e.g. in the `blueocean-web` plugin.
+At the moment, the most sane way of doing that is to simply use `npm link` and change-watches to trigger rebundling where necessary e.g. in the `blueocean-web` plugin.

 ### Step 1: `npm link` the JDL code